 Husbands or male guardians typically must grant permission before women can receive bank loans or engage in business activities.
 Although women are legally permitted to move freely within and outside the UAE, Emirati men commonly prohibit their wives and daughters from leaving home without a male guardian.
 Emirati society typically faults women for failed marriages.
-Consequently, divorced women may be stigmatized, have difficulty remarrying, and even disowned by their families and excluded from inheritances.
+Consequently, divorced women may be stigmatized, have difficulty remarrying, and even disowned by their families and excluded from inheritances the next election in 2011, women made up nearly half of the 129,000 electors.
+As of 2022, women held 9 of 32 seats in the Council of Ministers and 20 seats in the 40-seat Federal National Council (FNC - see p.
+5 of Political and Social Relations).